-FOR EXAMPLE:

-- Victim of crime, abuse or bullying. - Work, financial or housing problems. - Citizenship, asylum or immigration issues. - Personal problems, emotional difficulties, relationship problems, family issues, ongoing court proceedings. - On probation; any erratic, violent, self-destructive or risky behaviours, or alcohol / drug misuse or dependency. - Expressed feelings of injustice or grievance involving any racial, religious or political issue, or even conspiracy theories. - Educational issues, developmental or behavioural difficulties, mental ill health (see Safeguarding Considerations below). - Please describe any other need or potential vulnerability you think may be present but which is not mentioned here.
+COMPLEX NEEDS Is there anything in the Individual's life that you think might be affecting their wellbeing or that might be making them vulnerable in any sense?
+FOR EXAMPLE: Victim of crime, abuse or bullyingWork, financial or housing problet Citizenship, asylum or immigrationPersonal problems, emotional diff n issues. ficulties, relationship problems, family issues, ongoing court proceedings. , self-destructive or risky behaviours, or alcohol / drug misuse or dependency. grievance involving any racial, religious or political issue, or even conspiracy theories.
+Educational issues, developmenta all or behavioural difficulties, mental ill health (see Safeguarding Considerations below). r potential vulnerability you think may be present, but which is not mentioned here.
+OTHER INFORMATION Please provide any further information you think may be relevant, e.g., social media details, military service number, other agencies or professionals working with the Individual, etc

-OTHER INFORMATION

-Please provide any further information you think may be relevant, e.g. social media details, military service number, other agencies or professionals working with the Individual, etc..